 What can the course lead to in terms of higher education and future careers?

 Many students progress to study sport-related degrees at university, including sports psychology, sports studies and sports coaching.
 Equally, students may choose to go straight on to employment within the broad spectrum of sport-related jobs.

 What are the formal entry requirements for this course?

-Aside from the general entry criteria that the College requires, practical sporting ability is required and you should have five GCSEs at Grade 4 or above including PE and/or Science.
+Aside from the general entry criteria that the College requires, practical sporting ability is required and GCSEs at Grade 4 or above in PE and/or Science.

 Subject combination advice

 Subject combination advice:

 BTEC sport combines well with most subjects, including IT, Business Studies and Psychology due to the various units studied.
 It is recommended that BTEC Sport is not done in combination with A Level PE as there is a close link with the units covered in the A Level Physical Education specification; this is particularly relevant in the case of students who opt for the full Diploma.